-- Following the requirements for UK legislation in relation to safeguarding children and adults and good practice recommendations. - Respecting the rights of children as described in the UN Convention on the Rights of the Child. - Implementing the requirements of legislation in regard to people with disabilities. - Ensuring that workers adhere to the agreed procedures of our safeguarding policy. - Keeping up to date with national and local developments relating to safeguarding. - Following any denominational or organisational guidelines in relation to safeguarding children and adults in need of protection.
+- Following the requirements for UK legislation in relation to safeguarding children and adults and good practice recommendations. - Respecting the rights of children as described in the UN Convention on the Rights of the Child. - Implementing the requirements of legislation in regard to people with disabilities. - Ensuring that workers adhere to the agreed procedures of our safeguarding policy. - Keeping up to date with national and local developments relating to safeguarding. - Following any denominational or organisational guidelines in relation to safeguarding children and adults in need of protection. - Supporting the safeguarding co-ordinator/s in their work and in any action they may need to take in order to protect children/adults with care and support needs. - Ensuring that everyone agrees to abide by these recommendations and the guidelines established by this place of worship/organisation.

-- Supporting the safeguarding co-ordinators in their work and in any action they may need to take in order to protect children/vulnerable adults. - Ensuring that everyone agrees to abide by these recommendations and the guidelines established by this place of worship/organisation. - Supporting parents and families. - Nurturing, protecting and safeguarding of children and young people. - Supporting, resourcing, training, monitoring and providing supervision to all those who undertake this work. - Supporting all in The Free affected by abuse. - Adopting and following the 'Safe and Secure' safeguarding standards developed by the Churches' Child Protection Advisory Service.
+- Supporting parents and families - Nurturing, protecting and safeguarding of children and young people - Supporting, resourcing, training, monitoring and providing supervision to all those who undertake this work. - Supporting all in the place of worship/organisation affected by abuse. - Adopting and following the 'Safe and Secure' safeguarding standards developed by the Churches' Child Protection Advisory Service.